ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 # Introduction

-   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
+   The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of name servers that are contained within a delegated zone.
 Glue records are added to the parent zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these